 The American Akita is noticeably bigger than their Japanese counterparts.

-11. They Were Introduced to the U.S. By Hellen Keller
+11. The Akita Was Introduced to the U.S. By Hellen Keller

 Helen Keller introduced the breed to the United States through her two dogs—Kamikaze-go and Kenzan-go, both of whom were gifted by the Japanese government.